Klurige/electricitypricelevels/README.md

 Coming soon

 ## Configuration
 There are many extra fees and taxes that can be added to the price.
 These can be added in the configuration of the integration.
 The configuration can be found in the integration settings.

+I have added to the configuration taxes and fees added by my grid and supplier.
+They are no doubt called differently for other grids and suppliers.

 | Key                      | Description                 |
 |--------------------------|-----------------------------|